Section 6000 Instruction

 Date of Revision: November 29, 2022

-The teaching staff shall serve on curriculum committees as defined by the Madison Curriculum Management Cycle.
-They shall consult with the administration to recommend improvements in curriculum, including materials and equipment used to deliver instruction.
-The following guidelines shall apply to the review and selection of materials:
+The teaching staff shall be invited to participate in the curriculum development process as defined in policy 6070.1 Curriculum Development.
+They shall consult with the administration to recommend improvements in curriculum, including materials and equipment used to deliver instruction in keeping with Curriculum Review Council (CRC) guidelines

 Date of Adoption: June 24, 1997